sujalthakur-03/CyberSentinel-SyslogServer/README.md

 ## 🎯 Overview

-**CyberSentinel** is a comprehensive, production-ready syslog monitoring and analysis platform designed for enterprise security operations.
-It provides real-time log collection, processing, threat detection, and beautiful visualization with a modern cyberpunk-themed interface.
+**CyberSentinel** is a comprehensive, syslog monitoring and analysis platform designed for enterprise security operations.
+It provides real-time log collection, processing, and visualization.

 ### Why CyberSentinel?

-- ✅ **Production Ready**: Built with enterprise-grade reliability and scalability
 - ✅ **Real-time Processing**: Handle 10,000+ logs/second with Kafka-based architecture
-- ✅ **Threat Detection**: Automated security threat identification and alerting
-- ✅ **Beautiful UI**: Modern cyberpunk-themed interface with neon aesthetics
 - ✅ **Scalable**: Horizontal scaling support with multiple processor replicas
 - ✅ **Comprehensive**: Full-stack solution from ingestion to visualization